UPDATE: Transitional Justice in Africa – The Experience with Truth Commissions

 The Liberian Truth and Reconciliation Commission was established against a background of civil war launched by Charles Taylor in which approximately 200,000 people were killed and more than one million displaced.
 The Commission was inaugurated on 20 February 2006 and was supposed to meet for two years with allowance for additional three-month extensions up to one year.
 This was provided for in Part VI, article XIII of the Accra Peace Accord signed on 18 August 2003.

-- establishing an independent, accurate and objective record of the past, and paying particular attention to gender based violence; and
+- establishing an independent, accurate and objective record of the past, and paying particular attention to gender-based violence; and

-The Liberian Commission made a number of important recommendations, some of which were quite controversial.
+The Liberian Commission made a few important recommendations, some of which were quite controversial.
 It advised that an Extraordinary Criminal Tribunal for Liberia in which certain named individuals, corporations and institutions would be prosecuted should be established.
 A list of individuals was recommended to be barred from holding public office for thirty years.
 The names on this list included that of the serving president, Ellen Johnson Sirleaf.
-In January 2011, the Liberian Supreme Court in the case of Williams v Tah, held that the recommendations banning a number of individuals from holding public office for thirty years was unconstitutional.
+In January 2011, the Liberian Supreme Court in the case of Williams v.
+Tah, held that the recommendations banning several individuals from holding public office for thirty years were unconstitutional.
 The Commission also recommended that a Palava Hut process based on traditional dispute resolution mechanisms should be used as a complementary tool for justice and reconciliation.
 The Government was also asked to assume responsibility for compensating those individuals and communities victimized by years of instability and war, especially women and children.
 Institutional reforms to promote good governance and human rights were recommended as a means of preventing the recurrence of abuses.